matrx-software/matrx/README.md

     }
 }
 ```
-- Jasper: property maken van global variable -> issue.
+- agents should also be able to received data.
+Are there other types of input except from userinput0?
+Why should there be a difference between human and normal agents?
 Advantage is that agents can change it (using actions) and also read it.
+API input?
 Settings are also passed automatically via the API, which is required for the visualization.
+- Jasper: property maken van global variable -> issue.